The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The first LHAASO catalog presents six mysterious UHE sources only detected by KM2A \citep{cao2024first}.
-All of them are observed far away from the Galactic plane and have no confirmed counterparts.
-A more interesting thing is that J0206$+$4302u, J0212$+$4254u and J0216$+$4237u are close in position and share a similar spectral shape.
-On the significance map, these three sources constitute a dumbbell-like structure, which have attracted our attentions.
+The first LHAASO catalog presents six enigmatic UHE sources solely detected by LHAASO-KM2A \citep{cao2024first}.
+All of them are located far from the Galactic plane and have no confirmed counterparts.
+Only two energetic pulsars PSR J0218$+$4232 and PSR J1740$+$1000 were found in proximity to J0216$+$4237u and J1740$+$0948u, respectively.
+A more intriguing thing is that J0206$+$4302u, J0212$+$4254u, and J0216$+$4237u are spatially linked and share a similar spectral shape.
+On the significance map, these three sources constitute a dumbbell-like structure.